 Please enjoy this transcript of my interview with Bozoma Saint John (@badassboz), the Chief Brand Officer at Uber, former marketing executive at Apple Music after joining the company in its acquisition of Beats Music, and Billboard’s 2016 Female Executive of the Year.
-It was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.